Welcome to The Moray Council Website

-What is Early Entry to School?
+Early Entry to Primary School

-• separation from parents
+• separation from you

 • making friends and working with other children in the class